 Focusing on our breathing is meant to calm us down.
 But if you’re worried about the air quality in your home, it can do the opposite.
-From dust mites and mould spores to odours from fires and cigarettes, there’s plenty of concerning reasons why the air in our homes might be less than fresh.
-Which is why we’ve been exploring the best air purifiers available today.
+From dust mites and mold spores to odors from fires and cigarettes, there are plenty of concerning reasons why the air in our homes might be less than fresh.
+This is why we’ve been exploring the best air purifiers available today.

 For people who suffer from asthma or allergies, the need for an air purifier might be particularly pressing.
 But pet owners are equally likely to want to get their hands on one of these nifty devices.